utia-gc/scrnaseq/docs/pipeline_config/arguments_to_processes.md

 }
 ```

-As stated above, `utia-gc/ngs` solves this collection of arguments (and transforms the `Map` to a `String` for its use in the command) so that the arguments that are finally used in the command are: `'--ends paired --verbose 2 --stranded 0 --feature exon'`.
+As stated above, `{{ pipeline.name }}` solves this collection of arguments (and transforms the `Map` to a `String` for its use in the command) so that the arguments that are finally used in the command are: `'--ends paired --verbose 2 --stranded 0 --feature exon'`.

 Note (as explained further below) that because of the dynamic arguments, this is true for the case in which `metadata.readType == 'paired'`.
 If `metadata.readType == 'single'`, then the arguments would be solved as: `'--ends single --verbose 2 --stranded 0 --feature exon'`.